alexirpan/alexirpan.github.io/_posts/2016-01-20-mysteryhunt.markdown

 The next day, someone looked at it, did the obvious thing, and solved it in five minutes.
 In hindsight, I have no idea how we missed it.

-Had fun finding the solution to [Pictocryptolists](http://huntception.com/puzzle/pictocryptolists/).
+Had fun finding the answer to [Pictocryptolists](http://huntception.com/puzzle/pictocryptolists/).
 As with all substitution ciphers, it took a while to get the first foothold, but once we got the theme it came together like clockwork.
 Around five people cycled through it.
 It was straightforward with lots of work, so we used it as a cooldown puzzle for people frustrated by their current one.

-Oh, for once I actually found a meta mechanism!
+Oh, for once I identified a meta mechanism!
 It was for [Obedience Training](http://huntception.com/puzzle/obedience_training/).
 We were very confident in ????PROOF BREEDERS, where exactly two of the ? were consonants, but it took us until Sunday to guess the correct starting word.
 (It was GOOFPROOF, for what it's worth.
 I know it's on theme, but FOOLPROOF makes so much sense...)

 [Meet the Loremipsumstanis](http://huntception.com/puzzle/meet_the_loremipsumstanis/) was frustrating.
-Everyone collected data for it once we figured out how to decode the Bacon Ipsum because it was too much fun to justify working on anything else.
+Everyone collected data for it once we knew how the Bacon Ipsum worked, because it was too much fun to justify working on anything else.
 It was all smooth sailing, until we got to the final cryptic phrase.
 We knew the answer had to be eight letters long from both the given numbers and the Rip Van Winkle meta constraint, but we